10 common HR pitfalls to avoid

 An employee is entitled to a period of notice of:

-• two months, if the total period of employment with the employer is at least two years, but less than four years
+- two months, if the total period of employment with the employer is at least two years, but less than four years.

-• three months, if the total period of employment is at least four years, but less than six years
+- three months, if the total period of employment is at least four years, but less than six years.

-• four months, if the total period of employment is at least six years, but less than eight years
+- four months, if the total period of employment is at least six years, but less than eight years.

-• five months, if the total period of employment is at least eight years, but less than ten years
+- five months, if the total period of employment is at least eight years, but less than ten years.

-• six months, if the total period of employment is at least ten years
+- six months, if the total period of employment is at least ten years.

-• when the employee would have resumed their work according to the application for parental leave
+- when the employee would have resumed their work according to the application for parental leave.

 6. Limited awareness of collective agreements

-In some cases and especially in specific branches, it is common that the employer is a member of a trade association.
-And this may mean that you as an employer are bound by a collective agreement.
+In some cases and especially in specific branches, it is common that the employer is a member of a trade union.
+This may mean that you as an employer are bound by a collective agreement.
 A collective agreement is an agreement between an employer and an employees' organization that defines the conditions that will apply in areas such as salaries and employment.
 As collective and tie-in agreements are considered part of the personal employment contract, you are required to inform your employees of the content.

 There is a variety of collective agreements and thus it is important to understand which one of them would apply to your specific field and company.
 Moreover, it is important to be aware that the law may sometimes be dispositive and paragraphs and clauses can be replaced by the collective agreement.
 Thus, you need to be aware of potential collective agreements that are applied and how they compare to the relevant law.